Epitaphs for the Living: Themes

 Religion/God: Many of the patients reference a spiritual connection to their religion being especially important after their diagnosis.
 Even though most acknowledge that they are homosexual, they cling to faith.
 In addition, one man brings up the idea held by some members of the religious community that AIDS is God's punishment to homosexuals.
-This man goes on to "pray that other AIDS patients will have a strong faith and belief in the forgiving goodness of the lord.
+This man goes on to "pray that other AIDS patients will have a strong faith and belief in the forgiving goodness of the Lord.
 He does not love us any less than before - so REJOICE!
 GOD LOVES YOU!"

 Discrimination: Even the most optimistic AIDS patients write in their messages about the ostracism they have encountered due to the public's prejudices about the disease.
 In the late 1980s, little was known about the virus other than it was a certain death sentence.
-Due to its association with sodomy and intravenous drug use, and its deadly nature, discrimination against those infected with AIDS was very common Hysteria and rumors circulated, spreading paranoia throughout the country.
+Due to its association with the homosexual community and intravenous drug use of others, and its deadly nature, discrimination against those infected with AIDS was very common Hysteria and rumors circulated, spreading paranoia throughout the country.
 Many patients claim to have been fired from their jobs or cut out of the lives of more conservative friends and relatives.
 The partner of a man claimed by AIDS says that after his lover's death, he received some consolation and kindness from others "but not enough".
 This passage highlights the discrimination that gay men faced at this time, especially those affected by AIDS.

 Cross-Cultural Issues: Another main point made by the AIDS patients is that although they encounter AIDS discrimination, AIDS itself does not discriminate.
 Most of the patients featured in Epitaphs are gay white males, but it also depicts women, babies, and heterosexual males, in a range of races and socioeconomic backgrounds.